bennyhuo/KotlinBlogTranslation/original/Upcoming Change “Class Objects” Rethought.md

 <p></p>
 {% endraw %}

-Now, one of these objects may be declared with the `default` modifier, which means that its members can be accessed directly through class name, i.e. <em>by default</em>:
+Now, one of these objects may be declared with the `default` modifier, which means that its members can be accessed directly through class name, i.e. *by default*:

 {% raw %}
 <p></p>